-- our ability to raise any additional required capital on acceptable terms, or at all; - timely completion of our preclinical studies and clinical trials, which may be significantly slower, or cost more, than we currently anticipate and will depend substantially upon the performance of third-party contractors; - our ability to timely execute our ongoing clinical trials and enroll a sufficient number of patients on a timely basis to evaluate the potential of our product candidates in clinical development; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials or other studies beyond those planned to support approval of our product candidates; - our ability to complete an IND, or similar foreign applications, enabling studies, and successfully submit an IND or similar foreign applications for future product candidates; - acceptance of our proposed indications and primary endpoint assessments relating to the proposed indications of our product candidates by the FDA and similar foreign regulatory authorities;
+- our ability to raise any additional required capital on acceptable terms, or at all; - timely completion of our preclinical studies and clinical trials, which may be significantly slower, or cost more, than we currently anticipate and which will depend substantially upon the performance of third-party contractors; - our ability to timely execute our ongoing clinical trials and enroll a sufficient number of patients on a timely basis to evaluate the potential of our product candidates in clinical development; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials or other studies beyond those planned to support approval of our product candidates; - our ability to successfully submit an IND or similar foreign application, enabling studies for any future product candidates; - acceptance of our proposed indications and primary endpoint assessments relating to the proposed indications of our product candidates by the FDA and similar foreign regulatory authorities; - our ability to consistently manufacture our product candidates on a timely basis; - our ability, and the ability of any third parties with whom we contract, to remain in good standing with regulatory agencies and develop, validate and maintain commercially viable manufacturing processes that are compliant with cGMPs or similar foreign requirements; - our ability to demonstrate to the satisfaction of the FDA and similar foreign regulatory authorities the quality, safety, efficacy and acceptable risk-benefit profile of our product candidates; - the prevalence, duration and severity of potential side effects or other safety issues experienced with our product candidates or future approved products, if any; - the timely receipt of necessary marketing approvals from the FDA and similar foreign regulatory authorities; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our contractual obligations and with all regulatory requirements applicable to our current or any future product candidates or approved products, if any; - the willingness of physicians, operators of hospitals and clinics and patients to utilize or adopt our individualized cancer immunotherapy approach; - our ability to successfully develop a commercial strategy and thereafter commercialize GRANITE, SLATE, CORAL or any future product candidates (including our partnered HIV therapeutic vaccine) that receives approvals for marketing, sale and distribution in the United States or internationally, whether alone or in collaboration with others;

-- our ability to consistently manufacture on a timely basis our product candidates; - our ability, and the ability of any third parties with whom we contract, to remain in good standing with regulatory agencies and develop, validate and maintain commercially viable manufacturing processes that are compliant with cGMPs or similar foreign requirements; - our ability to demonstrate to the satisfaction of the FDA and similar foreign regulatory authorities the safety, efficacy and acceptable riskbenefit profile of our product candidates; - the prevalence, duration and severity of potential side effects or other safety issues experienced with our product candidates or future approved products, if any; - the timely receipt of necessary marketing approvals from the FDA and similar foreign regulatory authorities; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our contractual obligations and with all regulatory requirements applicable to our current or any future product candidates or approved products, if any; - the willingness of physicians, operators of hospitals and clinics and patients to utilize or adopt our individualized cancer immunotherapy approach; - our ability to successfully develop a commercial strategy and thereafter commercialize GRANITE, SLATE, CORAL or any future product candidates (including our partnered HIV therapeutic vaccine) in the United States and internationally, if approved for marketing, sale and distribution in such countries and territories, whether alone or in collaboration with others; - the availability of coverage and adequate reimbursement from managed care plans, private insurers, government payors (such as Medicare and Medicaid) and other third-party payors for any of our product candidates that may be approved; - the convenience of our treatment or dosing regimen; - acceptance by physicians, payors and patients of the benefits, safety and efficacy of our product candidates or any future product candidates, if approved, including relative to alternative and competing treatments; - patient demand for our current or future product candidates, if approved; - our ability to establish and enforce intellectual property rights in and to our product candidates; and - our ability to avoid third-party patent interference, intellectual property challenges or intellectual property infringement claims.
+- the availability of coverage and adequate reimbursement from managed care plans, private insurers, government payors (such as Medicare and Medicaid) and other third-party payors for any of our product candidates that may be approved; - the convenience of the treatment or dosing regimen of our product candidates; - acceptance by physicians, payors and patients of the benefits, safety and efficacy of our product candidates or any future product candidates, if approved, including relative to alternative and competing treatments; - patient demand for our current or future product candidates, if approved; - our ability to establish and enforce intellectual property rights in and to our current and future product candidates; and - our ability to avoid third-party patent interference, intellectual property challenges or intellectual property infringement claims.

 These factors, many of which are beyond our control, could cause us to experience significant delays or an inability to obtain regulatory approvals or commercialize our current or future product candidates.
 Even if regulatory approvals are obtained, we may never be able to successfully commercialize any product candidates.
-Accordingly, we cannot provide assurances that we will be able to generate sufficient revenue through the sale of our product candidates or any future product candidates to continue our business or achieve profitability.
+Accordingly, we cannot provide assurances that we will ever be able to generate sufficient revenue through the sale of our product candidates or any future product candidates to continue our business or achieve profitability.